sinyu/SwiftGraphRag/README.md

 # GraphRAG Marketplace

 A lightweight, production-ready GraphRAG application with role-based access control and enterprise security features.
+It is ready to be served as simple FAQ system

 ## Features